lji0428/lions_strong_support/README.md

-# lions_strong_support
-support link for lions_strong_app

-# Privacy Policy – 統一7-ELEVEn獅球迷版 App
+# 統一7-ELEVEn獅球迷版 App – Support Page

-Effective Date: November 2025
+Welcome to the official support page for 統一7-ELEVEn獅球迷版 App.

+📱 **About the App**
-This app was built by Uni-Lions fans for other fans.
+This is a free, non-commercial fan-made application created by Uni-Lions baseball fans.
-It is a free, non-commercial app and does **not** collect, store, or share any personally identifiable information.

-## Information We Do Not Collect
-- No names, emails, or phone numbers
-- No location or tracking data
-- No login or account system

-## App Content
-All data (such as scores, schedules, and player information) comes from publicly available sources or official Uni-Lions channels.
+It provides team schedules, player information, scores, news, and links to official Uni-Lions channels.
-No proprietary or private data is accessed.
+No personal data is collected or shared.

-## Third-Party Services
-The app does not include advertising or analytics SDKs that track users.
-Any external links (e.g., YouTube, CPBL official site) open in your web browser.

-## Contact
+🧩 **Support & Contact**
-For any questions or requests, please email:
+If you encounter any issues or have suggestions, please contact:
 lionslji355@gmail.com

+📄 **Privacy Policy**
+[View our Privacy Policy]  (https://github.com/lji0428/lions_strong_support/blob/main/privacy)

+🆕 **Latest Updates**
+New features and announcements will be posted here in this repository.